vemonet/rdflib-endpoint/README.md

 ### ✅️ Run the tests

-Install additional dependencies:
+Install additional dependencies for testing:

 ```bash
 pip install pytest requests
 ```

-Run the tests locally (from the root folder):
+Run the tests locally (from the root folder) and display prints:

 ```bash
 pytest -s